pac12/drupal-test/README.md

 3. Drush Version: 8.1.3
 4. PHP: 5.6.24

+### Communication
+During the evaluation, we will be using Slack to communicate.
+You will be given an invite to the Slack channel before the evaluation.
+If you do not have Slack, it can be downloaded here: https://slack.com/downloads

 Setup Basic Drupal Installation
 ===============================

 Use the instructions below to get a standard Drupal install running on your development machine

-### Clone the Repository
+### Fork & Clone the Repository
-1. Clone this repository to ~/src/drupal-test.dev/
+1. Fork this repository to make your own copy.
+2. Clone the Fork to ~/src/drupal-test.dev/

 ### Setup:
 1. Create a new Virtual Host for your web server to run this evaluation.